mengluchu/globalLUR/globalLUR/README.md

+### GlobalLUR
-### GlobalLUR is the R package for auxilary functions used in the project "Statistical method of global air pollution modeling"
+#### R package for auxilary functions used in the project "Statistical method of global air pollution modeling"

 ```
 install_github("mengluchu/globalLUR/globalLUR/globalLUR")